Strategy of human resources

 The aims of the Policy are to:

-Role of the employee
+Role of employees

-Staff have a responsibility towards their own health and well-being at work, and are advised to raise any matters of concern.
+Staff have a responsibility towards their own health and well-being at work and are advised to raise any matters of concern.

-Staff also have a responsibility to co-operate as far as possible with any initiatives and recommendations introduced by the Board in relation to staff welfare, and to follow any guidance provided by medical/health professionals regarding their health and well-being.
+Last, staff also have a responsibility to co-operate as far as possible with any initiatives and recommendations introduced by the Board in relation to staff welfare, and to follow any guidance provided by medical/health professionals regarding their health and well-being.

 Role of the Board

-Human resources mission - main processes:
+Human resource mission – main methods: